How many productive hours a day do you have in you?

-You might bring a ton of energy to a 10 a.m. meeting, but step into the board room at 4:30 p.m. and you might be struggling to stay awake and hyper-caffeinating just to make it through.
+You might bring a ton of energy to a 10 a.m. meeting, but step into the board room at 4:30 p.m., and you might struggle to stay awake and hyper-caffeinating just to make it through.

-Here’s the truth…your energy waxes and wanes over the course of the day.
+Here’s the truth…your energy waxes and wanes over the day.
 You’re not a robot.
 You’re human.

 Most of you reading this post aren’t doing surgery.
 Many of you have more control over your schedule than a doctor does.
-Which means you find yourself in this glorious space: you have a real choice in whether you co-operate with your energy levels, or compete with them.
+This means you find yourself in this glorious space: you have a real choice in whether you co-operate with your energy levels or compete with them.

 Co-operating with your energy levels is a much better strategy than competing with them.